dfejza/truerpeoplesearch/README.md

+# This project was written within a weekend for a job application.
+You should most likely not reference this code.

 # TruePeopleSearch Scraper
 Web scraper for the site http://truepeoplesearch.com User can search a telephone number, and the resultant address will be displayed.
 If multiple names found, the user must specify the name.